 - Breaks down and degrades faster than fiberglass or other synthetic materials

 Underlayments are commonly made from fiberglass, polyester, polypropylene, and other synthetic materials.
 These synthetics are very lightweight and can provide excellent protection against water without the bulk and weight of felt.
-Synthetic underlayments also last much longer than felt.
+Synthetic underlayment also last much longer than felt.

 But synthetics are more expensive per square foot– although the longterm value they provide often makes up for the initial out of pocket cost.
 The downfall of synthetic underlayments is that the don’t have the permeability and breathability that felts provide, nor do they provide the extra level of protection that asphalt-based underlayments have.